Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Proof of the lemmas

 where $f(r)$ depends only on lower order terms and is given by

 Note that the direct substitution and collecting the alike terms together shows that $f(r)$ can be written as

 where $f_1, f_2, f_3, f_4$ are given by

-The main idea here is to find $m_{31}$ in terms of $\sigma_{31}$ that will allow to simplify the system to a single ODE for $\sigma_{31}$ with an extra boundary condition that will be solved with the help of the test function trick.
-In general this solution is obtained via the Green function, but we keep the two most important terms including $K_2$ and $\sigma_{31}$ explicit.
+The main idea here is to find $m_{31}$ in terms of $\sigma_{31}$ that will allow to reduce the system~\eqref{eq:ms31_system} to a single ODE for $\sigma_{31}$.
+This ODE has an extra boundary condition and the solvability condition is found with the help of the test function trick.
+In general the solution for $m_{31}$ is obtained via the Green function, but we keep the two most important terms including $K_2$ and $\sigma_{31}$ explicit:

 Now because of the regularity at $0$ we have $C_2=0$ and $C_1$ can be found from direct differentiation